trinodb/trino/docs/src/main/sphinx/routines/examples.md

 ## Fibonacci example

 This routine calculates the `n`-th value in the Fibonacci series, in which each number is the sum of the two preceding ones.
-The two initial values are are set to `1` as the defaults for `a` and `b`.
+The two initial values are set to `1` as the defaults for `a` and `b`.
 The routine uses an `IF` statement condition to return `1` for all input values of `2` or less.
 The `WHILE` block then starts to calculate each number in the series, starting with `a=1` and